 Baseball season is here.
 Did you know that Little League and adolescent throwers are as susceptible to many of the same stresses on their arms as adult players?
 Often, injuries that develop at a young age may become more serious as the player becomes older.
 However, certain precautions can be taken to prevent or minimize injuries.
-Mickey Levinson, Physical Therapist, offers the following guidelines that parents and coaches should follow with this goal in mind:
+Our HSS Rehabilitation team offer the following guidelines that parents and coaches should follow with this goal in mind:

 1. Fatigue is a major factor for injuries in pitching.
 Limit the number of game pitches thrown.
 There are age-related pitch counts set by the USA Baseball Safety Advisory Board.

 2. Prevent young pitchers from throwing curveballs and sliders until they are physically mature or their shoulder and elbow growth plates are closed.

 3. Learn to throw a changeup as an effective alternative

 4. Avoid pitching in multiple leagues during the same season.

 5. Work with a coach to develop good throwing mechanics.